friendly-bits/geoip-shell/README.md

 ## **Usage**
 _(Note that all commands require root privileges, so you will likely need to run them with `sudo`)_

-Generally, once the installation completes, you don't have to do anything else for geoip blocking to work.
-But I implemented some tools which provide functionality for changing geoip config and checking current geoip blocking status.
+Generally, once the installation completes, you don't have to do anything else for geoip blocking to work (if you installed via an OpenWrt ipk package, read the [OpenWrt README](/OpenWrt/README.md)).
+If you want to change geoip blocking config or check geoip blocking status, you can do that via the provided utilities.
-A partial selection of options given here, for additional options run `geoip-shell -h` or read [DETAILS.md](/Documentation/DETAILS.md).
+A selection of options is given here, for additional options run `geoip-shell -h` or read [DETAILS.md](/Documentation/DETAILS.md).

 **To check current geoip blocking status:** `geoip-shell status`.
 For a list of all firewall rules in the geoip chain and for a detailed count of ip ranges in each ip list: `geoip-shell status -v`.